hashicorp/terraform-provider-aws/website/docs/r/docdb_global_cluster.html.markdown

 # Resource: aws_docdb_global_cluster

-Manages an DocumentDB Global Cluster, which is an DocumentDB global database spread across multiple regions.
-The global database contains a single primary cluster with read-write capability, and a read-only secondary cluster that receives data from the primary cluster.
+Manages an DocumentDB Global Cluster.
+A global cluster consists of one primary region and up to five read-only secondary regions.
+You issue write operations directly to the primary cluster in the primary region and Amazon DocumentDB automatically replicates the data to the secondary regions using dedicated infrastructure.

-More information about DocumentDB global databases can be found in the [DocumentDB Developer Guide](https://docs.aws.amazon.com/documentdb/latest/developerguide/global-clusters.html).
+More information about DocumentDB Global Clusters can be found in the [DocumentDB Developer Guide](https://docs.aws.amazon.com/documentdb/latest/developerguide/global-clusters.html).

 ## Example Usage